The 3 Common Art Pricing Formulas and How They Are Failing You

 So what is the right formula?

-My Art Pricing Calculator removes all variables of Race, Gender, Geographical Location and instead bases the price you should charge on Skill and Experience.
+My Art Pricing Formula removes all variables of Race, Gender, Geographical Location and instead bases the price you should charge on Skill and Experience.